 Be strong in the Lord and in his mighty power.
 (Ephesians 6:10)

-As we prepare our hearts to celebrate Easter, remember the blood of the lamb, spilled out for you, for the forgiveness of your sins.
+Remember the blood of the lamb, spilled out for you, for the forgiveness of your sins.

 It’s time to begin healing my friend –and healing cannot begin until you forgive.